Skip to main content

 Does Larch work for multi-state clinicians?

 Multi-state from day one.
-The product was built around this: if you hold licenses in 8 states, you'll see 8 separate clocks for state license expiration, 8 separate CSR clocks where the state issues a separate registration, plus the federal DEA clock.
+The product was built around this: if you hold licenses in 8 states, you'll see 8 separate clocks for state-license expiration, plus a separate clock for each federal DEA you hold (one per practice address), plus a separate clock for each state CSR/CDS where the state issues one alongside the DEA.
 The dashboard rolls up so you can see what's coming due across the whole map at a glance.

-Can I track CE/CME requirements that vary by state?
+Can I track CE / contact hours by state?

 Yes.
-We map state board CE requirements per credential — total hours, category breakdowns (pharmacology, pain management, controlled substances, ethics, suicide prevention, where applicable), reporting periods, and accepted accrediting bodies.
-Log a credit once, and Larch shows which state requirements it satisfies.
+We map state-board continuing-education requirements per credential — total hours, category breakdowns (pharmacology, pain management, controlled substances, ethics, suicide prevention, where applicable), reporting periods, and accepted accrediting bodies.
+Log an hour once, and Larch shows which state requirements it satisfies.
+The terminology mirrors how each profession is regulated: CME for physicians and PAs, contact hours / continuing education for NPs.

 I'm a physician, not an NP.
 Is this for me too?